jaerrib/image2sound/README.md

 ### "Reveal" mode

-Adding `--reveal` will override the key, tempo, and minutes/seconds with data derived from the image itself, "revealing" the music within the image as it were,
+Adding `--reveal` will override the key, tempo, and minutes/seconds with data derived from the image itself, "revealing" the music within the image

 ### Examples